RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 10. Core performance is the most critical metric to track for any company.
 Core performance refers to MFIN’s primary revenue generating and ongoing core businesses which does NOT include Taxi Medallion assets.
 Core business lines are business lines and associated services which represent material and recurring sources of revenue, profit or franchise value for an institution or for a group of which an institution forms part.
 These future cash flows are what will determine the value placed on the enterprise by investors.
 ZimCal elected to remove Taxi Medallion assets from core performance when they dropped to less than 5% (net) of total assets, which occurred at FYE20.

 Taxi medallion adjustments consist of taking net income then subtracting Taxi Medallion specific provision reversals, adding repossessed Taxi Medallion collateral write-downs, subtracting gains on sales of foreclosed Taxi Medallions and adding (reversing) the tax impact of the adjustments.
 At the pre-tax operating income level, the impact of taxes is not relevant.
-MFIN includes $7.3 million in expenses in its Medallion Segment results ostensibly for managing the remaining $13.7 million in gross Taxi Medallion assets.
+At FYE23, MFIN included $7.3 million in expenses in its Medallion Segment results ostensibly for managing the remaining $13.7 million in gross Taxi Medallion assets.
 We believe that expense is ludicrous and inaccurate, especially given that total servicing costs for the $2.1 billion consumer portfolio were $9.5 million (FYE23).
 Therefore, we do not add those Taxi Medallion expenses back when computing income excluding the Taxi Medallion impact.

 11. Source: FDIC Quarterly Banking Report 4Q23.

 Trends were tracked in consumer individual loans, consumer credit cards and consumer auto loans.
 Consumer charge-offs (net) exceeded the pre-pandemic high at 4Q19 for the first time for credit cards (4.15% at 4Q23 vs. 3.75% at 4Q19), loans to individuals (1.31% vs. 1.01%) while auto was exceeded in 3Q23 (0.98% vs 0.94%).
-These trends track $2.13 trillion in loans outstanding so the data is representative.
+These trends track $2.1 trillion in loans outstanding so the data is representative.

 12